“Love is sacrifice.”

 “The two generals and their armies met upon the field of battle.
 It was then, as our father and his rival clashed—when he needed our aid as he had never needed it before—that we drove our knives into his back.”

 “This time did we make doubly sure the deed was done.
 This time did we leave nothing to chance.
-We destroyed him utterly and cast his remains beyond our world, so that a new taint might not fester and took rate upon its soil.”
+We destroyed him utterly and cast his remains beyond our world, so that a new taint might not fester and take root upon its soil.”

 “Once more, we were free.”